nystudio107/craft-instantanalytics-ga4/docs/docs/index.md

 ## Requirements

 This plugin requires Craft CMS 4.0.0 or later.
-Commerce 4 is required for Google Analytics Enhanced eCommerce support.
+Commerce 4 or later is required for Google Analytics Enhanced eCommerce support.

 ## Installation